haraphat01/renewly/STRIPE_SETUP.md

 # Stripe Integration Setup Guide

-This guide will help you set up Stripe for subscription payments in Renewly.
+This guide will help you set up Stripe for subscription payments in Dealping.

 ## Step 1: Create Stripe Account